-The availability of accurate COVID-19 information that is culturally- and linguistically-relevant is essential to keeping communities safe.
+The availability of accurate COVID-19 and other public health related information that is culturally and linguistically relevant is essential to keeping communities safe.
 Messages change rapidly, and some health departments may face challenges with developing health messaging that reaches all communities, particularly refugees, immigrants, and migrants.

 Engaging community-based organizations (CBOs) and media vendors is an effective way to create and distribute guidance that reaches communities in languages they best understand with added cultural context.

 Community contractors can provide trusted, timely, and culturally relevant health information to diverse communities by leveraging established relationships and knowledge of the communities they serve.
 They also can reach community members through others forms communication outside of mainstream media and news.
 This greatly benefits residents with limited English proficiency to have timely access to messages related to COVID-19.

 The Minnesota Department of Health (MDH) cumulatively partnered with more than 180 diverse media vendors and CBOs to increase community understanding of and engagement around COVID-19 and community recovery among communities of color and refugee, immigrant, migrant communities, LGBTQ residents, Indigenous communities, and persons living with disabilities in the state.
 This was an unprecedented level of funding to community in terms of total investment and number of contractors.
 Additionally, new ways of administering the grant application and funding process were employed, including having organizations apply in a more simplified process as well as experimenting with different funding and payment models to support organizations that didn’t have the initial capital to increase their capacity.